Refresh API

 With a POST request against the endpoint, you can start a new refresh.
 The POST body should contain the information on what to refresh.
 On top of that you can set options on how to carry out the refresh.
 The body is given as JSON:

-Syntax
+Syntax Overview

-The body can contain the following attributes
+The body may include the following attributes:

 • document